The National Garden Scheme and Carers Trust: 25 years in partnership

 - In 2019, carers visited some extraordinary gardens: Fittleworth House, Eltham Palace and Gardens, Birstwith Hall, Great Dixter House and Gardens and Lytham Hall.

 We are hugely grateful for 25 years of incredible support from the National Garden Scheme, enabling us to reach even more unpaid carers when needed most.
+Our Executive Director of Fundraising, Svetlana Kirov, explains what makes the relationship with the National Garden Scheme so special.

 “I’m just writing to say thank you so much for this outing.
 I hadn’t realised that I haven’t been anywhere simply for pleasure for a very long time.”

-Unpaid carer on a garden visit
+Unpaid carer after a garden visit